memorysafety/website/content/en/initiative/rustls/rustls-work-priorities.md

 Rustls and webpki currently do not provide access to client information supplied as part of the certificate, and there’s no infrastructure to deal with revocation checks. ([Ticket](https://github.com/rustls/rustls-ffi/issues/87))

+**4. Enable Pluggable Cryptographic Back-ends**

+Allow Rustls consumers to plug in cryptographic back-end alternatives to *ring*.

-**4. Add OS Trust Verifier Implementation**
+**5. Add OS Trust Verifier Implementation**

 While we currently have a way to trust certificates stored in the platform trust store, platform trust stores can have other ways of restricting how/when roots that they expose are trusted.
 In order to rely on these (on Darwin and Windows) we should rely on the platform verifier directly.
 Given that platform verifiers may require blocking I/O, some API changes are required. ([Ticket](https://github.com/rustls/rustls-native-certs/issues/25))

-**5. Release Handshake Memory Earlier**

-Rustls currently keeps substantial handshake state around even after it is no longer needed for the exchange of application data. ([Ticket](https://github.com/rustls/rustls/issues/794))

 **6. Add No-Allocation / Write-Through API**